RequestNetwork/docs.request.finance/create-an-invoice.md

 In this tutorial, we will learn how to use the Request Finance API to create off-chain invoices and then transform those invoices into on-chain requests.

-Please follow the [API Introduction](<README (1).md>) to retrieve an API key.
+Please follow the [Introduction](introduction.md) to retrieve an API key.
 Reminder: all HTTP requests must include the following headers:

 * `Accept: application/json`
 * `Content-Type: application/json`